Jurassic World Dominion: Locations and sets

-Creatures
+Creatures on screen

 Jurassic World Dominion features 35 dinosaur species.
-The film uses more animatronic dinosaurs than the previous Jurassic World films did.
-Eighteen animatronics of various sizes were created for the film by designer John Nolan.
+The film used 18 animatronic dinosaurs of various sizes, more than the previous Jurassic World films.
+They were created by designer John Nolan.
 Partial animatronics and puppetry were also used.
 Like the previous films, Industrial Light & Magic (ILM) worked on CGI versions of the animals.
 Animatronics and puppets were used for close-ups with humans, and CGI was used for certain movements.
 ILM scanned miniature clay maquettes of each dinosaur to create a digital version, which was then given to Nolan's team to create the dinosaurs.

 Paleontologist Jack Horner, a longtime advisor for the series, returned for Dominion.
-Paleontologist Steve Brusatte was also a consultant.
+Paleontologist Stephen L. Brusatte was also a consultant.
 Trevorrow wanted to strike a balance between realism and "awesome-movie-scary".
 Jurassic Park III had featured Velociraptors with quills along the head, but Dominion (and a five-minute prologue) introduces feathered dinosaurs to the series.
 Within the previous films' storyline, the dinosaurs were created by InGen and partially engineered with frog DNA to explain inaccuracies in their appearance.
 In Dominion, feathered dinosaurs are introduced with advanced methods by Biosyn.
-Pyroraptor and Therizinosaurus are among the feathered dinosaurs introduced in the film.
+Pyroraptor and Therizinosaurus are among the feathered dinosaurs introduced in the film, as well as a feathered T. rex in the prologue.
 Nolan and ILM researched to accurately simulate feathers.
 Trevorrow intended the Therizinosaurus encounter with Claire to be a "quiet and still and suspenseful" scene, more similar to the original Jurassic Park than the action scenes in the Jurassic World trilogy.
 He noted that Claire "never really had even one sequence where it was just her alone with a dinosaur".